 The University enjoys an international reputation for excellence in professional and vocational education, applied and innovative research, and engagement with the needs of industry and communities worldwide.

 With three campuses in Melbourne (City, Brunswick and Bundoora), two in Vietnam (Hanoi and Ho Chi Minh City) and a centre in Barcelona, RMIT is a truly global university.
 RMIT also offers programs through partners in Singapore, Hong Kong, mainland China, Indonesia and Sri Lanka, and enjoys research and industry partnerships on every continent.

-RMIT is 17th in the world (highest ranked in Australia) in Art and Design, and 28th in the world (fourth highest in Australia) in Architecture and the Built Environment.
-We are among the world’s top 100 universities in Business and Management; Communication and Media; Development Studies; Education; Engineering (Civil and Structural); and Engineering (Electrical and Electronic); Computer Science and Information Systems; and Accounting and Finance
+RMIT is 11th in the world (highest ranked in Australia) in Art and Design, and 26th in the world (4th highest in Australia) in Architecture and the Built Environment.
+We are among the world’s top 100 universities in Business and Management Studies; Communication and Media Studies; Development Studies; Education; Engineering (Civil and Structural); Engineering (Electrical and Electronic); Computer Science and Information Systems; and Accounting and Finance

 From program content to work experience opportunities and applied research, RMIT works closely with industry partners to equip students with the knowledge and skills that enable them to excel in their chosen professions.
 As a result, RMIT graduates are valued by employers around the world for their work readiness.